NaverCloudPlatform/terraform-provider-ncloud/docs/resources/block_storage.md

 * `name` - (Optional) The name to create.
 If omitted, Terraform will assign a random, unique name.
 * `description` - (Optional) description to create.
 * `disk_detail_type` - (Optional) Type of block storage disk detail to create.
 Default `SSD`.
 Accepted values: `SSD` | `HDD`
+* `stop_instance_before_detaching` - (Optional, Boolean) Set this to true to ensure that the target instance is stopped before trying to detach the volume.
+Stops the instance, if it is not already stopped.
+	> If `stop_instance_before_detaching` is `true`, server will be stopped and **will not start automatically**.
+User must start server instance manually via NCLOUD console or API.

 ~> **NOTE:** Below arguments only support Classic environment.